Free Delivery

 A Deionising (DI) Vessel is a controlled container that channels water through a Mixed Bed Resin and is an essential component of a Pure Water System.

-You will often see DI Only Systems in soft water areas, this simply means the DI Resin is used as a single stage purification system, to purify tap water right down to pure (without Pre-Filters or Membranes).
+You will often see DI Only Systems in soft water areas.
+This simply means the DI Resin is used as a single stage purification system, to purify tap water right down to pure (without Pre-Filters or Membranes).

-DI Resin is capable of purifying any level of water hardness right down to 0 ppm, the issue is that the higher the tap water readings – the quicker the resin is spent.
+DI Resin is capable of purifying any level of water hardness right down to 0 ppm.
+The issue is that the higher the tap water readings – the quicker the resin is spent.
 So in hard water areas the DI Vessel may need changing weekly.
 Of the 4 stages outlined above, DI Resin comes with the highest running costs.
 As such, in hard water areas, where the resin will need changing more often, it is often preferable to run a full 4 Stage RO/DI System to reduce running costs.

 You can find DI Resin Here